TechnologyOne: History

 In May 2017 Di Marco stepped down as CEO and COO, Edward Chung, took over as CEO.
 At the company's full year results on 21 November 2017, the company's cloud business turned a profit for the first time, posting a $2.5 million profit for the year to September, and signing 112 new cloud customers.

 In 2019, the company announced that it had reached $300 million of annual revenues.

 It also added Cliff Rosenberg, formerly managing director of LinkedIn, to its board of directors.
 By December 2019, half of TechnologyOne's business was in the cloud; From 1999 to 2019, TechnologyOne doubled in size every five years.

 In 2020, the company announced that half of its customers had transitioned from on-premise to SaaS and that 86% of its revenue is now subscription revenue.
 As of May 2020, the company had posted 11 years of record annual profit.

 In September 2021, the company made their first international acquisition by acquiring UK-based higher education software company Scientia for £12 million.

 As of October 2024, the company had posted 15 consecutive years of record annual profit.
 To further focus their efforts and an aim to deepen partnerships within the local government and higher education industries, TechnologyOne changed their internal structure in October 2024.

-With a strong vertical focus teams consisting of sales, consulting, research and development, support, marketing, and more, prioritise industry service delivery, customer engagement and ensure a consistent high standard.

-As of November 2024, TechnologyOne acquired world-class curriculum management solution, CourseLoop.
-TechnologyOne’s OneEducation has now become the world’s first SaaS platform to encompass the entire student lifecycle, from course design to graduation into a single unified ERP solution.
+As of November 2024, TechnologyOne acquired curriculum management solution, CourseLoop.
+TechnologyOne’s OneEducation is a SaaS platform that covers the student lifecycle from course design to graduation.

-In September 2025, TechnologyOne became an ASX-50 company for the first time.
+In September 2025, TechnologyOne became an ASX 50 company for the first time.